rdadole/PhD_EXP3_project_methylation_pipeline/README.md

 ## Before running

 Before running the pipeline there is a need to index the reference genome.
-This can be achieve with script `preparations/genome_indexing.sh` and modifying the variable "reference" to the pacth of you reference genome, then run :
+This can be achieve with script `preparations/genome_indexing.sh` and modifying the variable "reference" to the path of you reference genome, then run :
 ```bash
 sbatch genome_indexing.sh
 ```